 Tip: I invoice all my new clients after two weeks in case they turn out to be bad payers.
 I explain this to them before I start work and they’re always fine with it.
 It’s far better to get shafted for two weeks work than a months’ worth!

 I invoice my own clients in two different ways:

 1) If they’re a regular client then I add them to Invoicely (it used to be called Invoiceable) which is an online invoicing system.
-I use the free version but you can pay around £8 a month to have the “powered by” notice taken off the bottom of each invoice.
+I use the free version but you can pay around £8 a month to have the “powered by” notice removed.
 I like it because it’s clean, simple, easy to customise and free.